jssteinberg/some-makeup/src/routes/style/+page.md

 </Details>

-## 1. *Default CSS*
+## *Default CSS*

+Import "default.css", or an alternative using `:where()` for less specificity: "where-default.css".

 *The actual few, up-to-date, low-level CSS rules you want below your styling.*

-Import "default.css", or an alternative using `:where()` for less specificity: "where-default.css".

-It corrects and improves the minimal necessary default CSS for **(1)** an up to date cross-browser normalizing, **(2)** responsive rules for small screen-sizes—that includes universally using `border-box` for preventing overflow and making styling way more intuitive, otherwise preventing overflowing content—**(3)** typography and **(4)** usability.
+It corrects and improves the minimal necessary default CSS:

+1. An up to date cross-browser normalizing,
+2. Responsive rules for small screen-sizes—that includes universally using `border-box` for preventing overflow and making styling way more intuitive, otherwise preventing overflowing content
+3. Typography
+4. Usability

 All rules are included with the mindset of this generally fixing and improving default CSS in a minimal way.
 It does not style headings, or what would otherwise belong in your actual theme.

 This file is an updated alternative to [normalize.css][nc],